AlecMalenfant001/paint-night-inspiration-bot/README.md

 ### Back End

-A connection string is used to connect to the azure storage server.
-Create a file called '.env' and add this value :
+A connection string is used to connect to the azure storage server and MongoDB server.
+Create a file called '.env' and add these values :

 ```
 AZURE_STORAGE_CONNECTION_STRING=YourConnectionString
+MONGO_URL=yourConnectionString
 ```

 Do not put quotes around the string or the azure server will not read it correctly